Guides

-Apple Pay—and its competitors at Google—is helpful for people in the frequent flyer points game, with easier payments (as long as you have your device) and you’ll still earn rewards just as you would if you used the physical credit or debit card.
+Apple Pay, alongside other digital wallets, is helpful for people in the frequent flyer points game.
+It can simplify payments from your mobile device, and you’ll still earn rewards just as you would if you used a physical credit or debit card.

 If you are an Android user, we have a separate guide for you.